Michael-AUG/nodeLookup/README.md

   * `curl`
   * `awk`
   * `html2text`

-All of which are available from the `apt` installer on Debian/Ubuntu, and doubtless from other repositories.
+...All of which are available from the `apt` installer on Debian/Ubuntu, and doubtless from other repositories.

 Michael Topple GM5AUG
 SYSOP GB7AUG, MB7NKL